 Short-Circuit Protection Circuit

-Short-circuit is unintended connection between two terminals which are supplying power to the load.
-It can happen both in AC or DC circuit, if it is an AC supply then short circuit can trip the power supply of whole area, but there are fuses and overload protection circuits at many levels, from the power station to the house.
-And if it is a DC source like battery then it can heat up the battery and battery will be discharged very quickly.
-In some cases battery can be exploded.
-There are lot of ways to protect circuit from short-circuit and many types of fuses are available for overload protection.
+Short circuit protection is an unintended connection between two terminals which are supplying power to the load.
+It can happen both in an AC and a DC circuit.
+If it is an AC supply, then a short circuit can trip the power supply of the whole area, but there are fuses and overload protection circuits at many levels, from the power station to the house.
+And if it is a DC source like a battery, then it can heat the battery, and the battery will be discharged very quickly.
+In some cases battery can explode.
+There are a lot of ways to protect circuits from short-circuit, and many types of fuses are available for overload protection.
+This comprehensive guide covers building a simple yet effective short circuit protection circuit for DC applications, complete with circuit diagrams, component specifications, and detailed working principles.

-We are going to design and study a simple low voltage Short-circuit protection circuit for DC voltage.
-The circuit is designed with a purpose to run microcontroller circuit safely and can protect it from damaging due to short-circuit in other part of the circuitry.
+We are going to design and study a simple low-voltage Short-circuit protection circuit for DC voltage.
+The circuit is designed with the purpose of running a microcontroller circuit safely and can protect it from damage due to a short-circuit in another part of the circuitry.

 • SK100B PNP transistor - 1Nos.